backstage/backstage/docs/frontend-system/architecture/60-migrations.md

 ### New type parameters for `ExtensionDefinition` and `ExtensionBlueprint`

-The type parameters of `ExtensionDefinition` and `ExtensionBlueprint` have been updated to use a single type parameter with a object, in order by make them easier to read and evolve.
+The type parameters of `ExtensionDefinition` and `ExtensionBlueprint` have been updated to use a single type parameter with an object, in order to make them easier to read and evolve.

 Existing usage can generally be updated as follows: